sesamiapp/devportal/docs/storefront-integration-advanced/verify-script.md

 ## Example
-This is code demonstrates how to use Sesami verify-cart.
+This code demonstrates how to use Sesami verify-cart.

 ```js